13 Marketing Attribution Software and Tools for 2023

 MMM isn’t new.
 It has been a popular media planning and buying tool since the 1950’s.

-Marketing mix modelling (MMM) is a statistical technique used to analyse and optimise various elements of a company’s marketing strategy to determine the most effective and efficient combination of tactics.
+Marketing mix modelling is a statistical technique used to analyse and optimise various elements of a company’s marketing strategy to determine the most effective and efficient combination of tactics.

 Unlike multi-touch attribution that relies on click path data, MMM uses multivariate regressions to predict how much of an impact specific marketing and sales tactics had on ROI.